 Research had been conducted by Heriot Watt University, the Joseph Rowntree Foundation and the Child Poverty Action Group in 2013 found that “18% of all children in Edinburgh live in low-income households… This equates to a total of some 17,600 young people.”
 In general, in the UK, research found children in low-income households are less likely to do well at school than their counterparts in higher-income families.
 Further, a lack of skills and qualifications has been identified as a key factor in limiting an individual’s prospects of escaping from poverty through work.
 The Youth Club hopes to empower and enable young people to thrive and prosper in their community.

-DS.
-The portraits are sensitive and quietly captivating, showing their vulnerability but also their strength – what was it about the kids which made you want to show them in portraits?
+DS: The portraits are captivating – what was it about the kids which made you want to show them in portraits – the images shops their vulnerability and a sense of personality.

 MK: Through my studies, I became increasingly interested in portraiture, it quickly became my preferred way of working.
 I was heavily influenced and inspired by a number of artists – Zoltan Jokay, Michelle Sank, Doug DuBois, James Mollison, Nelli Palomaki, Sally Mann… The list was, and still is, endless.